 The veterans were also known to stretch young newcomers, some even calling them "rather sadistic" in their methods.

 But with the physical limitations he possessed, Martín instead developed a personality that would be known in wrestling terms as a heel.
 Remember, this was the late ‘40s and early ‘50s.
 The entertainment style we’ve come to know and love was still in its infancy.

 Martín found himself constantly breaking the rules but acting like what is now known as a chickenshit heel — the kind of heel that hits then hides.
 The one that is sneaky and, when caught, asks for forgiveness.

 Getting on his knees and pleading with his opponent to not hit him after he cheated became his trademark, but then giving him a low-blow below the belt — later popularized by the "Dirtiest Player In The Game" Ric Flair — was not uncommon for Martín at all.

 But in all of this, he was not beneath the use of comedy to get his point across and get the fans’ attention.
-He began to slowly bridge the gap of wrestling as a sport and introduced gimmicks, which would become the base of what is now known as Sports Entertainment.
+He began to slowly bridge the gap of wrestling as a sport and introduced gimmicks, which became the base of what is now known as sports entertainment.

 Ring Psychology and Tall Tales